MicrosoftDocs/microsoft-graph-training/tutorials/dotnet.md

 ## Design the app

-In this section you will create a simple console-based menu.
+Continue by creating a simple console-based menu.

 1. Open **./Program.cs** and replace its entire contents with the following code.